Jiří Kornatovský

-Jiří Kornatovský (born 2 March 1952, Plasy, Czechoslovakia) is a Czech painter, draughtsman and printmaker.
+Jiří Kornatovský (2 March 1952 – 5 November 2025) was a Czech painter, draughtsman and printmaker.

-Life
+Life and career

-Jiri Kornatovsky’s artistic standpoint and life opinions were formed mostly by his childhood and youth spent in Plasy, where he roamed almost daily, until the age of 21, in an abandoned Cistercian monastery.
+Jiří Kornatovský was born in Plasy, Czechoslovakia on 2 March 1952.
+His artistic standpoint and life opinions were formed mostly by his childhood and youth spent in Plasy, where he roamed almost daily, until the age of 21, in an abandoned Cistercian monastery.

-After graduating from a technical teaching school in Pilsen, he studied at the College and High Art School of Vaclav Hollar in 1977-82, followed by the study of monumental painting at the Academy of Fine Arts in Prague with professors Arnošt Paderlík and Jiří Ptáček (1982–87).
+After graduating from a technical teaching school in Plzeň, he studied at the College and High Art School of Václav Hollar in 1977–1982, followed by the study of monumental painting at the Academy of Fine Arts in Prague with professors Arnošt Paderlík and Jiří Ptáček (1982–1987).